laravel-shift/laravel-restify/docs-v2/content/en/api/repositories-advanced.md

 ...
 ```

-Tjus, Restify generates the URI for the repository in the following way:
+Thus, Restify generates the URI for the repository in the following way:

 ```php
 config('restify.base') . '/' .
 UserRepository::uriKey() . '/'